Not many! The emphasis will be on fun and relaxed racing as is the spirit of this class.

 - Round by round qualifying to be used (2 rounds to count).

-- Series to be best 4 rounds out of 6 with count back in the event of a tie and for each round 100 available for both qualifying and finals giving a possible maximum score for each round of 200.
+- Series to be best 5 rounds out of 8 with count back in the event of a tie and for each round 100 available for both qualifying and finals giving a possible maximum score for each round of 200.
+Junior drivers will be identified within the championship tables.

 - Timing will be with AMB RC3 equipment, personal transponders are recommended although some clubs will have hand out transponders available.